felipe-softwaredev/help_desk/README.md

 {"username": "Admin4", "password": "testpassword456"}

-You can also register a new Admin  by executing a POST request with body {username, password} to {REACT_APP_API_URL}/api/auth/register
+You can also register a new Admin  by executing a POST request with body {username, password} to {REACT_APP_API_URL}/api/auth/register or, in case of the deployed version, to https://helpdesk088.onrender.com/api/auth/register